 This is shown again in Galatians 2:17: "But if, while we seek to be justified by Christ, we ourselves also are found sinners, is therefore Christ the minister of sin?
 God forbid."
 To be found sinners, is to be found transgressors of the law; for "sin is the transgression of the law."
-Then since the Lord has set his everlasting "God forbid" against any suggestion that Christ is the minister of the transgression of the law.
+Then since the Lord has set his everlasting "God forbid" against any suggestion that Christ is the minister of the transgression of the law, it follows as certainly that Christ ministers the keeping of the law.
 The believer in Jesus finds in Christ the keeping of the commandments of God-the law of God.
 Whosoever therefore professes to be justified by faith in Christ, and yet claims the "liberty" to disregard the law of God in a single point, is deceived.
 He is only claiming that Christ is the minister of sin, against which the Lord has set his everlasting "God forbid."
-Thus faith, justification by faith, establishes the law of God; because faith, the faith of Jesus Christ, is the only means there is by which the keeping of the commandments of God anybody in the world.
+Thus faith, justification by faith, establishes the law of God; because faith, the faith of Jesus Christ, is the only means there is by which the keeping of the commandments of God can ever be manifested in the life of anybody in the world.